Searching for Dark Photons with Maverick Top Partners

 \section{Production and Decay of Vector Like Quark}

 In this section, we focus on the production and decay of the VLQ, $T$, at the LHC based on the model in Sec.~\ref{sec:model}.
 Figure \ref{fig:Prod_T} displays the VLQ (a,b,c) pair production ($T \overline{T}$) and (d,e) single production in association with a jet ($T/\overline{T}$ + jet)\footnote{There is also $T W^{-} + \overline{T} W^{+}$ production which is subdominant.
 In the model with an additional $SU(2)_L$ singlet scalar, a loop-induced $T \overline{t} + \overline{T} t$ production \cite{Kim:2018mks} can be as large as the pair production.}.
 The pair production is induced by QCD interactions so that the production cross section depends only on $M_T$, the spin of $T$, and the gauge coupling.
-Hence, pair production is relatively model independent.
+Hence, pair production is relatively model independent\footnote{In a scenario where the top partners are pair produced via a heavier resonance, the production cross section can be model dependent.
+See Refs. \cite{Chala:2014mma, Azatov:2015xqa, Araque:2015cna} and references therein.}.
 The single production, on the other hand, relies on the $b-W-T$ coupling in Eq.(\ref{eq:Gauge_Top}) which is proportional to the mixing angle $\sin \theta^t_L$.
 Therefore the production cross section is proportional to $\sin^2 \theta^t_L$ and is suppressed for small $\theta_L^t$~\cite{Kim:2018mks}.